smatechnologies/ibm-i-agent-docs/docs/commands-utilities/events.md

 during program edit operations.
 When the command prompting is completed by pressing \<**Enter**\>, the correct syntax for the command and its parameters is returned to the program source line.
-A complete list and explanation of the available event commands may be found in [\$Variables Supported in Event Commands](Message-Management.md#Event){.MCXref
+A complete list and explanation of the available event commands may be found in [$Variables Supported in Event Commands](Message-Management.md#Event)
-.xref}.
+.
 More information about Events may be found in the OpCon documentation.

 However, SMA generally recommends using the CPYTOMSGIN command because